Azure/azure-powershell/src/Sql/Sql/help/Update-AzSqlDatabaseAdvancedThreatProtectionSetting.md

 ```

 ### -NotificationRecipientsEmails
 Specifies a semicolon-separated list of email addresses to which the settings sends alerts.
+Leave empty to use the enhanced Azure Security Center experience for consuming alerts, configure notifications and handle suppressions

 ```yaml
 Type: System.String